afombravo/2FAST2Q/README.md

 In this case, sgRNA0001.1 corresponds to a double sequence.
 Only reads containing BOTH sequences will be aligned to this sgRNA.
 If only the first sequence of the 2 is found, it will align to sgRNA0001, if only the second sequence is found, it will fail to align anywhere.
 Only the combinations present in the .csv file will be considered.
 See section 4 for instructions on how to perform multiple sequence searches per read.

-For extracting all possible combinations in a file, one can use the "extract and count" mode (extract all found features without alignments) (`--mo EC`).
+For extracting all possible sequences/reads combinations from a fastq file, one can use the "extract and count" mode (extract all found features without alignments) (`--mo EC`).
 In this case, no .csv is required as input.